k-madani/k-madani/README.md

 # 👋 Hello!
 I'm Krishna Madani

-**Software Developer | Full-Stack Engineer | Cloud Enthusiast**
+**Software Developer | Full-Stack Engineer | Cloud & Product Enthusiast**

 I'm a full-stack developer passionate about turning complex ideas into intuitive, scalable software.
 With experience across frontend, backend, and cloud infrastructure, I bring both versatility and precision to the table.

 - 🎓 Master’s in Information Systems from _Northeastern University_
 - 👨‍💻 3+ years of experience as Software developer
 - 🎯 Focused on building scalable, cloud-native applications with clean architecture
-- 🎨 Passionate about UI/UX and crafting seamless user experiences
+- 🎨 Passionate about cloud-native systems, clean code, and thoughtful UI/UX

 ---